Motion Picture Academy board to consider kicking out Harvey Weinstein

-Whoopi Goldberg, Tom Hanks, Laura Dern, Steven Spielberg and Rory Kennedy are among the 54 power players who will decide Harvey Weinstein's fate in Hollywood on Saturday.
+Whoopi Goldberg, Tom Hanks, Laura Dern, Steven Spielberg and Rory Kennedy are among the 54 power players who are deciding Harvey Weinstein's fate in Hollywood.

 The Academy of Motion Picture Arts and Sciences, which hosts the Oscars, says Weinstein's alleged behavior is "repugnant."
-So the academy's oversight body, the Board of Governors, will meet on Saturday and possibly hold a vote to strip Weinstein's membership.
+So the academy's oversight body, the Board of Governors, is holding a meeting right now.

+The board may hold a vote to strip Weinstein's lifetime membership.
+An announcement from the academy is expected sometime later on Saturday.

+Weinstein was fired from his movie and TV studio, The Weinstein Company, last Sunday.
+The studio has been paralyzed by the scandal, with some staffers comparing it to the Titanic.

 There is a push to expel Weinstein from the academy, three sources told CNN on condition of anonymity.